Fezaro/React-challenge/README.md

   7. Expose your app to the Internet

-# Check out the [article](https://medium.com/@mxmugendi/dockerizing-and-deploying-a-react-application-with-kubernetes-on-gcp-c102f73a4cdb?source=friends_link&sk=c25310fcda22a4f5280886aab2d7240d) on the whole challenge:
+## Check out the [article](https://medium.com/@mxmugendi/dockerizing-and-deploying-a-react-application-with-kubernetes-on-gcp-c102f73a4cdb?source=friends_link&sk=c25310fcda22a4f5280886aab2d7240d) on the whole challenge